mnink275/DesignPatterns/README.md

 # Software Design Patterns

-based on the book: "Design Patterns.
+Based on the book: "Design Patterns.
 Elements of ReusableObject-Oriented Software", GoF.